Research poster presentation.

 Biography

-His work has appeared in journals such as Race, Ethnicity, and Education, Theory into Practice, International Journal of Quanlitative Research, Theory and Research in Urban Education, Educational Studies, Latino Studies, Educational Policy, Urban Review, Journal of Latinos and Education, Current Issues in Comparative Education, and The Middle Grades Review.
+His work has appeared in journals such as Race, Ethnicity, and Education, Theory into Practice, International Journal of Quantitative Research, Theory and Research in Urban Education, Educational Studies, Latino Studies, Educational Policy, Urban Review, Journal of Latinos and Education, Current Issues in Comparative Education, and The Middle Grades Review.
 He is the recipient of the AERA's Latino/a/x Research Issues SIG Best Dissertation award, a Spencer Dissertation Fellowship, a Southern Regional Education Board Doctoral Fellowship, and the 2018 Doctoral Student of the Year in Educational Studies at the University of South Carolina.
 He is a research fellow with the Latinx Research Center at Santa Clara University and the Communication Director for the American Education Studies Association.

 Fellow Panel